pclarkfbl/fbl-fullstack-homework/Readme.md

 Run this with `./mvnw spring-boot:run` - this command will make the app available on http://localhost:8080/ with an embedded Tomcat and H2 database with data imported using the script in `src/main/resources/data.sql`.

+## Tasks

+### Student listings
+Modify http://localhost:8080/students to change the list of students when the user switches to a different school.
+List of students should be updated dynamically without navigating away from the current page or reloading the page.

+### Display class information
+On the same page as above, display information about the classes a student may be enrolled in, next to the student.

+### Add student to class
+Create a page accessible at http://localhost:8080/add/student/to/class to add an existing or a new student to a class.
+The form fields should be
+1. Student state ID (text box)
+2. Student's first name (text box)
+3. Student's last name (text box)
+4. School (dropdown; where options are school names)
+4. Class (select dropdown, where options are represented by a string represented by `SchoolClass.course` - `SchoolClass.gradeLevel`; "KGCourse - KG" is an example of such an option).

+If the user enters a student state ID for a student that already exists in the system, then student's first name and last name should be auto-populated.
+A student maybe added to a class only once.
+If the user tries to add a student that is already enrolled in the class, then the system should fail gracefully and the user should be notified about it.
+Also, a class may not have more than 5 students enrolled in it at any given time.